 Washington DC is a great destination for your family vacation!
-The kids will be entertained, they will head home having learned something, and you'll walk away with a new appreciation of the beauty and the majesty that is our Nation's Capital.
-If you live in the Northeast part of the country, DC is likely within a reasonable driving distance making it perfect for family road trips.
-And there are so many great things to see and do!
-Here are a few ideas to get you started on planning a trip to Washington DC with kids!
+The kids will be entertained, they will head home having learned something, and you'll walk away with a new appreciation of the beauty and the majesty that is our Nation's Capital, making it perfect for family road trips.
+With so many great things to see and do, here are a few ideas to get you started on planning a trip to Washington DC with kids!

 Washington DC with Kids: Take a Trolley Tour: